-Tree transplanting is the process of moving a tree or shrub from one place and planting it in another.
+Tree transplanting is the process of shifting a tree or shrub from one place and planting it in another.
 Some people may decide to transplant their tree as part of a broader tree landscaping effort.
 Others may like to change their yard’s layout or give their tree a better opportunity to thrive.

 Whatever your reasoning, it’s important not to rush the process and put as much effort into planning as possible.
 Your tree’s life may depend on it.

-Need to Move a Tree?
+Need to Transplant a Tree?

 Reasons for Tree Transplanting